 What was the inspiration for the story?

-During post production on THE BET, I realized it wasn’t as much of a horror film as I thought it’d be and wanted to write something that would be more traditional horror.
+During post production on THE BET, I realized that wasn’t as much of a horror film as I thought it’d be and wanted to write something that would be more traditional horror.
 But had to be cheap.
 So I was thinking, okay, there’s a cabin in the woods—’cause that’s how you do low budget horror, right—and something’s happening there.
 I couldn’t figure out the something.
 Then one day I was doing a photoshoot with Francis George who had a huge horse syringe on his shelf from an ad he’d shot a few years before—it’s the one on the cover of the book—and he said, “You should use that for a movie poster.”
 That night, while I was trying to fall asleep, all I could think about was what would the movie be about that had a huge syringe for a poster?
 Then, BAM!
 DETOX.
 About a guy forcing his girlfriend—no, ex-girlfriend cos that’s more conflict—to detox, and then something happens to them.
 I started writing it and it fizzled.
 Then Chris got involved and it went through a number of major changes: locations—from cabin, to motel, to his brother’s house, to Northrup’s—and characters—Chris was Mat’s brother, then his sister—to what the “something” was that was happening to them.
 First there was a killer in the woods, then Matt was the killer, then Chris was trying to make Mat go mad to get him out of the picture to be with Julia, to what it is now.
 There was a crazy showdown where Julia had a sword—I had been watching Kill Bill.
 No wonder it went through so many drafts.

 How different is the novel from the script?